IftachSadeh/ctaOperatorGUI/README.md

 ### Logging streams

 Logging is done with the usual `python` module.
-Logger formats are set in `development.ini`.
+Logger formats are set in `config_north.ini`.
 By default, all are written to files under `logs/`.
 Some of the streams are also written to the console.
 In order to add (remove) a log stream from the console, change the corresponding `propagate` flag to 1 (0).
 For example, the `logger_guni` logger is written both to file and to the console
 ```python
 [logger_guni]